Frequently Asked Questions

 Q. Is Faith Ascent affiliated with a particular Christian denomination?

-A. No. However, as a rule, our staff, board, & teachers all affirm the essentials of the Christian faith, as stated in The Apostle’s Creed & The Nicene Creed.
+A. No. However, as a rule, our staff, board, & teachers all affirm the essentials of the historic Christian faith, as stated in The Apostle’s Creed & The Nicene Creed.
 Additionally, we find the The Lausanne Covenant to be very helpful in terms of clarifying and emphasizing the evangelistic mission of the universal church.
 You can read more about our beliefs here.
+You can read referrals from pastors and leaders from diverse Christian backgrounds here.